neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/One Cut of the Dead.md

 ---

 # One Cut of the Dead (2017)

-Things go badly for a hack director and film crew shooting a low budget zombie movie in an abandoned WWII Japanese facility, when they are attacked by real zombies.
+​​Things go badly for a hack director and film crew shooting a low budget zombie movie in an abandoned WWII Japanese facility, when they are attacked by real zombies.

+**7.6** on [object Object]